April 6, 2020 - perhaps at the high curve of the Covid-19 arc.

 and we are both nothing

-Better than the baron wind on a hilltop storming through
+Better than the barren wind on a hilltop storming through

 a frail empty house for sale in Washington, NY or pounding the door of a room